 The only other lit areas are to the back with the charging LED light which is really small and just beside the micro-USB charging port and to the front with a red glowing led light switch to denote when power is on.

-I would have preferred a bit of more visibility to denote which is in and which is out.
-The sockets are good quality gold plated stages with a nice comforting snap when the jacks are properly inserted.
-They are designed to mimic the classic Sony DAP look also to give it a seamless look when stacked.
+I would have preferred a bit more visibility to denote which is in and which is out.
+The sockets are good-quality gold-plated stages with a nice comforting snap when the jacks are properly inserted.
+They are designed to mimic the classic Sony DAP look and also to give it a seamless look when stacked.

 Important to note there is no volume control on the BA300S.
 All volume is done via source device so you cannot use this on a fixed-voltage line-out connection with a 3.5mm to 4.4mm IC.

 To the rear, you have a single charging micro-USB socket so no fast charging here.
 The tiny charging pin-hole LED light is about 1cm to the left of the USB socket.
 Hard to make out from the pics but it is there.

 It takes about 2-3 hours to fully charge after which you get around 6-7 hours of battery life depending on the headphone or IEM load you place on it.
 Our tests had it closer to around 5-6 hours with a 30Ω IEM and a little lower with a 150Ω Sennheiser HD660s.